-In April, we shared Laurie’s story of her second chordoma diagnosis (a very rare form of bone cancer), subsequent surgery and road to recovery.
+In our March e-newsletter, we shared Laurie’s story of her second chordoma diagnosis (a very rare form of bone cancer), subsequent surgery and road to recovery.
 Four months later, she’s come to a new chapter as she sets new goals and scales new heights.
 Here, Laurie shares her plans and invites you to join her on the journey.

 As some of you may know, I will be taking a Journey to Tibet in September.
 I will be traveling with fellow cancer survivors and caregivers with Above + Beyond Cancer, a nonprofit group based out of Des Moines.
 Over the course of three weeks, we will be hiking the Himalayas and doing mission work at two hospitals in Kathmandu.

 Above + Beyond Cancer has been taking survivors and caregivers on amazing journeys since 2009!
 Part of their mission is to continue to elevate the lives of those touched by cancer.

 Prayer flags are another aspect of Above + Beyond Cancer’s mission.
 You may have seen Buddhist prayer flags in someone’s office, on a bike or in the great outdoors.
 Each color signifies an element.
 Blue represents the sky, white represents the air, red symbolizes fire, green symbolizes water and yellow symbolizes earth.
 All five colors together signify balance.
 The hues also represent directions – North, South, East, West and Center.

 On Above + Beyond Cancer journeys, we carry flags to honor people affected by cancer.
 The flags are decorated by those going through cancer, those who have survived cancer, or those left behind by someone who has passed away from cancer.